pmenzel/raconnn/README.md

 # raconnn

-A wrapper script for polishing a genome assembly mutiple iterations using [racon](https://github.com/lbcb-sci/racon)
+A wrapper script for polishing a genome assembly in mutiple iterations using [racon](https://github.com/lbcb-sci/racon).

 Requires `racon` and `minimap2` to be installed.